Jmike-dev/jmike-dev/README.md

 # Hi 👋,Michael Gichuhi

 **full-stack developer**
-I am software developer who enjoys puzzles and builds applications.
-All my projects are build from the ground up from planning and designing all the way to solving real life problems with code.
-I learned my skills from Moringa school and my personal studies.
+I am a front-end developer who enjoys building projects and learning new technologies.
+I enjoy working with others and working in teams.
+My languages and framework of choice are react, angular, javascript, typescript and more are to come. let us talk more and build products together.

 ### langauges and tools